CampusIoT/lopy-nano-gateway/README.md

 ```

 ## TODOLIST
-[ ] add GPS position of the gateway when the LoPy is on a PyTrack board (see https://github.com/brocaar/pycom-examples/tree/master/pytrack-example)
+* [ ] add GPS position of the gateway when the LoPy is on a PyTrack board (see https://github.com/brocaar/pycom-examples/tree/master/pytrack-example)
-[ ] add MQTT/TLS (port 8883) with the lora.campusiot.imag.fr.
+* [ ] add MQTT/TLS (port 8883) with the lora.campusiot.imag.fr instead of UDP.  (see https://docs.pycom.io/tutorials-and-examples/all/mqtt)

 ## Licence
 Pycom Licence v2.2